In the past, if I wanted a weekend of good food and cool bars I would always choose to travel to Melbourne.

 If you want to continue drinking, your guide will be able to help with suggestions for the next best places to go or help you get a car back to your hotel for the night.

-To be honest, it was because of the mix up my opinion has been sullied.
-I probably would have been happier in my favourite Korean restaurant that was only two blocks away but thankfully the expert 8-course wine pairing kept me occupied for the night as did the wait for the dessert of the year – the Pearl, an opalescent ball filled with frozen raspberry sorbet pellets.
+The expert 8-course wine pairing kept me occupied for the night, but what I was waiting for was the final course – the dessert of the year – the Pearl, an opalescent ball filled with frozen raspberry sorbet pellets.

 While classic restaurants like Sepia and even North Sydney’s Aqua Dining will never go out of style, it’s Sydney’s impressive list of small bars that keep growing that was the stand out of the trip.
 Watch out Melbourne, Sydney is out to steal the title of cool restaurant and small bar capital!